proverbial-ninja/manjano/AUTH.md

 - **200 OK**

-  - **Body**: A JSON object containing an authentication token and user information.
+  - **Body**: A JSON object containing user information.
+Authentication tokens are set in cookies.

 - **401 Unauthorized**
   - **Body**: A JSON object with an error message indicating invalid credentials.